aws-samples/aws-nitro-enclaves-ai-ml-object-detection/README.md

 ```
 cd ~/aws-nitro-enclaves-ai-ml-object-detection/src
 ```
-3. Launch the client to send the encrypted image to the nitro enclave container and get the objects detected
+3. Launch the client to send the encrypted image to the nitro enclave container and get the objects detected.
+The first call might take about a minute or two to complete as the client waits for the server to boot up and load the TensorFlow model.
 ```
 python3 client.py --filePath ./images/air-show.jpg.encrypted | jq -C '.'
 ```